pvcnt/accio/docs/_docs/workflow-dsl.md

 ## Specifying workflow parameters
 Workflow parameters allow to define parametric workflows, that can be customized at runtime.
-Parameters must be explicitly declared under the workflow `params` field, they have a name, a data type and possibly a default value.
+NamedValues must be explicitly declared under the workflow `params` field, they have a name, a data type and possibly a default value.
 They can only be used in ports of the same data type (e.g., you cannot use a parameter on an integer port and then on a distance port).
-Parameter names are global to a workflow and therefore not namespaced.
+NamedValue names are global to a workflow and therefore not namespaced.

 Normally, all parameters should be specified when launching a workflow.
 However, under some conditions, they can be left unspecified: